pivotal/docs-tap/cli-plugins/apps/create-workload.hbs.md

 ## <a id="next-steps"></a> Next steps

-You can verify workload details and status, add environment variables, export definitions or bind services.
+You can verify workload details and status, add environment variables, export definitions, or bind services.

 1. To verify a workload status and details, use `tanzu apps workload get`.